How are women faring in ministry in U.S. churches? That is a big question that deserves sustained attention.

-On October 1 we will remedy this deficit of information with a new statistical report that includes attention to both ministry and seminary enrollments across a broad number of denominations and traditions.
+In October of 2018 we remedied this deficit of information with a new statistical report that includes attention to both ministry and seminary enrollments across a broad number of denominations and traditions.

 Here are a few of the insights of the report: